lauslim12/Asuna/README.md

 ## License

-This application is licensed under MIT License.
-Please see the `LICENSE` file for more information.
+This application is licensed under MIT License, and the research paper is under Creative Commons.
+For the application's license, please see the `LICENSE` file for more information.

+## Credits

+In some parts of the website, we use assets from Unsplash and Genshin Impact (for the room picture only).
+All rights reserved to their respective owners.
+We have both acknowledged and cited all of the assets' respective owners in the research paper properly.